nodejs/node/CONTRIBUTING.md

 contribution.
 Reviews and feedback must be helpful, insightful, and geared towards improving the contribution as opposed to simply blocking it or stopping it.
 If there are reasons why you feel the PR should not land, explain what those are.
-Do not expect to be able to block a pull request from advancing simply because you say "No" without giving an explanation.
-It is also important to be open to having your mind changed, and to being open to working with the contributor to make the pull request better.
+Do not expect to be able to block a Pull Request from advancing simply because you say "No" without giving an explanation.
+It is also important to be open to having your mind changed, and to being open to working with the contributor to make the Pull Request better.

 Reviews that are dismissive or disrespectful of the contributor or any other reviewers are strictly counter to the [Code of Conduct][].

-When reviewing a pull request, the primary goals are for the codebase to improve and for the person submitting the request to succeed.
-Even if a pull request does not land, the submitters should come away from the experience feeling like their effort was not wasted or unappreciated.
-Every pull request from a new contributor is an opportunity to grow the community.
+When reviewing a Pull Request, the primary goals are for the codebase to improve and for the person submitting the request to succeed.
+Even if a Pull Request does not land, the submitters should come away from the experience feeling like their effort was not wasted or unappreciated.
+Every Pull Request from a new contributor is an opportunity to grow the community.

 #### Review a bit at a time.